-Policies are implemented to support resident's rights, communication, complaints management and protection from abuse.
+Policies are implemented to support resident's rights, communication, complaints management, and protection from abuse.
 The service has a culture of open disclosure.
-Complaints processes are managed according to requirements.

 Hunga mahi me te hanganga | Workforce and structure

 Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.